tystar86/python_exercises/Tasks/math.md

 ```

 #6.
->Write a Python program to calculate surface volume and area of a sphere.
+>Write a function to calculate surface volume and area of a sphere.

 **Note :** A sphere is a perfectly round geometrical object in three-dimensional space that is the surface of a completely round ball.